ChrisMFernandes/pokedex/README.md

 # Personal PokeDex

-This application was built as a fun project to learn CSS grid and practise OOP Javascript.
+This application was built as a fun project to learn CSS grid and practise OOP Javascript and AJAX.
 Users are able to search any of the original 151 Pokemon.

 # Built With

 * CSS Grid
 * HTML
 * JavaScript
+* AJAX

 ![alt text](https://github.com/ChrisMFernandes/pokedex/blob/master/images/image1.png "Landing page")
 ---